GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-However, you most likely will have to tell Ghostscript where to find your custom fonts in order to convert your GMT-PostScript-plot to PDF or an image with :doc:`ps2raster`.
+However, you most likely will have to tell Ghostscript where to find your custom fonts in order to convert your GMT-PostScript-plot to PDF or an image with :doc:`psconvert`.
-When you have used the correct PostScript-names of the fonts in ``CUSTOM_font_info.d`` you only need to point the ``GS_FONTPATH`` environment variable to the directory where the font files can be found and invoke :doc:`ps2raster` in the usual way.
+When you have used the correct PostScript-names of the fonts in ``CUSTOM_font_info.d`` you only need to point the ``GS_FONTPATH`` environment variable to the directory where the font files can be found and invoke :doc:`psconvert` in the usual way.
 Likewise you can specify Ghostscript's ``-sFONTPATH`` option on the command line with ``C -sFONTPATH=/path/to/fontdir``.
-Ghostscript, which is invoked by :doc:`ps2raster`, does not depend on file names.
+Ghostscript, which is invoked by :doc:`psconvert`, does not depend on file names.
 It will automatically find the relevant font files by their PostScript-names and embed and subset them in PDF-files.
 This is quite convenient as the document can be displayed and